André Cornu Grant

-The International 470 Class Association launched the André Cornu Grant back in 2005 in order to honor him (he had passed away in the summer of 2003), the French naval architect who “gave birth” to the 470, the fast, athletic and tactical boat that every one knows.
+The International 470 Class Association launched the André Cornu Grant in 2005 in order to honour the French naval architect who “gave birth” to the 470, the fast, athletic and tactical boat that every one knows.
+André Cornu passed away in the summer of 2003.

 The International 470 Class Association thought that the best way to pay the right tribute to André was to set up a grant dedicated to the youth and more specifically to the winners of the boys’ and girls’ double handed dinghy event at the ISAF (now WS) Youth Sailing World Championship.
 The grant consisted of a financial award of the € 1000 awarded per team to each of the winning Boy and Girl teams of the above mentioned championship, if they decide to take part either in the 470 Class Junior World Championship or in the 470 Class World Championship in the following sailing season.
 The Cornu Family happily joined in 2005 the launch of this grant and was fully backing it by providing a consistent financial support.